- Document status: ⚠️ DRAFT

 - Read the perlsec page to familiarize yourself with Perl’s security features

-- Read the OpenSSF Open Source Best Practices Badge program, and try to at least achieve a passing badge.
-(You can also see how well other Perl projects do in this regard!)
+- (You can also see how well other Perl projects do in this regard!)

 Keep your security metadata up-to-date